microsoft/Multiverso/binding/python/docs/TUTORIAL.md

 sharedvar.sync_all_mv_shared_vars()
 ```

 `mv_shared` is just a wrapper of `theano.shared`.
-It acts same as `theano.shared`, but it give you much more convenient interface to sync values.
+It acts same as `theano.shared`, while making it more convenient to sync values.

-If your program will run in multi-process and you want to initialize your parameters, you should initialize your shared variables with the value you want only in one process and initialize them with zero in other processes.

-If you don't use shared variables to store and update the parameters, you can still use the `add` and `get` functions to sync parameters.
+`add` and `get` can also be used to sync parameters if you don't use shared variables.

 # How to use multiverso in lasagne
-First, make sure you have understood the last section.
+First, add `mv.init()`, `mv.shutdown()` and `mv.barrier()` mentioned above in your codebase.

-Lasagne provides many functions to help you build models more easily.
+Lasagne provides many functions to build models in theano.
 Multiverso python binding provides a manager to make managing and synchronizing the parameters in Lasagne more easily.

 You can write code like this to manage your parameters.
+A typical usage of managing the parameters is shown as below.
 ```
 from multiverso.theano_ext.lasagne_ext import param_manager